Lucasvmarangoni/financial-file-manager/docs/bug-log.md

-## (BUG) - The 200 status doesn't usually return when creating a user
+## The 200 status doesn't usually return when creating a user

 The 200 status doesn't usually return when creating a user, only if the server is shut down or if attempting to immediately register the same user, in which case it returns both 200 and 400